Emmitt Smith is an NFL Hall of Famer; he has the NFL all-time rushing record; he won MVP awards and Super Bowls with the Dallas Cowboys.

 "It gave me the opportunity to dream," said Smith, who flew to California to watch a Super Bowl as a part of his Gatorade player of the year experience.
 "Gatorade afforded me that opportunity, a chance to sit in the stands in Pasadena, Calif., and dream about what my life could be like through sports."

-Smith, who won his Gatorade award at Pensacola, Fla.
-Escambia High School in 1986-87, surprised both high-schoolers, who thought they would be interviewed without a celebrity guest.
+Smith, who won his Gatorade award at Pensacola, Fla., Escambia High School for 1987, surprised both high schoolers, who thought they would be interviewed at the presentation without a celebrity guest.
 When Smith walked up behind them and tapped them on the shoulders, Hall had to leave the room.

 "He came out of nowhere," Hall said.
 "I had to leave, come back in and start over.
 He's such an incredible guy.
 I was still shocked that he was here, but I was able to finally say hey."